Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Experiments

 \subsection{Implementation and Optimization}

 We implement our method from scratch in PyTorch and CUDA using the implementation of Kerbl~et~al.~\cite{kerbl3Dgaussians} as a reference.
-While the optimization pipeline and hyperparameters are mostly the same as in 3DGS, we make multiple modifications.
-First, we replace the opacity reset with a decay strategy~\cite{radl2024stopthepop} that multiplies splat opacity by $\lambda_o=0.9995$ every $50$ iterations during densification.
-We tackle aliasing problems by employing our own fast CUDA implementation of the 3D filter proposed by Yu~et~al.~\cite{yu2024mip}.
+While the optimization pipeline and hyperparameters are mostly the same as in 3DGS, we make multiple modifications to solve technical challenges arising from our changes to the rendering pipeline.
+First, we tackle aliasing problems by employing our own fast CUDA implementation of the 3D filter proposed by Yu~et~al.~\cite{yu2024mip} as our inversion-free splat evaluation prevents use of the screen-space low-pass filter in EWA splatting~\cite{zwicker2001ewasplat}.
 As the screen-space gradients 3DGS uses for densification are not available with our splat evaluation scheme, we follow Moenne-Loccoz~et~al.\ and instead directly use the gradient of the splat means scaled by half the respective distance to the camera in view space~\cite{moenne2024gaussiantracer}.
+To prevent over-densification, we replace the opacity reset with a decay strategy~\cite{radl2024stopthepop} that multiplies splat opacity by $\lambda_o=0.9995$ every $50$ iterations during densification.
 Furthermore, we adapt the densification changes from GOF to our approach~\cite{yu2024gof} and apply visibility score-based pruning as proposed by Niemeyer~et~al.~\cite{niemeyer2024radsplat}.
+As we will show in our experiments, these changes are necessary to adjust 3DGS’s densification strategy to work with our ray-splat intersection-based approach.
 For our blending formulation, we use a core with $K=16$ and employ a second threshold $\tau_K=0.05$ specifying the minimum $\alpha$ of a fragment to be considered for the core.
 As the insertion sort that we employ for keeping track of per-pixel core causes significant divergence, we reduce the tile size to $8\times8$ in our implementation.
 Lastly, we make use of an optimized SSIM implementation~\cite{taming3dgs} to speed up loss computation.